innate2adaptive/Decombinator-Tools/README.md

 ## Customisability

 The test data generator can be provided a number of input arguments to customise the output test data.
-Information on these arguments can be found be running:
+Information on these arguments can be found by running:
 ```
 python TestDataGenerator.py -h
 ```